jmedina0126/google-homepage/README.md

 From The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/html-css)

-Mini project from the odin project site deconstructing and reconstructing the google homepage.
+Mini project from the odin project site deconstructing and reconstructing the google homepage Showing ability to recreate design accurately using code.